 Factors operating during second year of follow-up are likely to impact the growth behavior during second year and hence, nutritional status at 2 years.
 In our cohort, persistence of fat malabsorption symptoms (steatorrhea and increased stool frequency) and pulmonary exacerbations were independently associated with worse WAZ at 2 years.
 High cost of PERT makes it difficult to achieve tight control of fat-malabsorption.
-Lung functions and nutrition are inter-related and follow similar trends; the poorly nourished patients are predisposed to infections and lung infections negatively impact growth, creating a vicious cycle [13].
+Lung functions and nutrition are inter-related and follow similar trends; the poorly nourished patients are predisposed to infections, and lung infections negatively impact growth, thereby creating a vicious cycle [13].
 Since most of our patients are malnourished and have pulmonary morbidity at the time of enrolment to clinic, it is difficult to establish cause-effect relationship.
 Aggressive treatment of exacerbations and colonization along with efforts to improve nutritional support should be done to break the cycle of exacerbations and poor nutrition.
 Apart from the above studied risk factors, lack of specialist CF nutritionist and underlying prevalent malnutrition in our country could contribute to high incidence of malnutrition in our cohort.

-Worsening of nutritional status at beginning of year is associated with pulmonary exacerbations in the following year in our cohort.
-Aggressive nutritional intervention for 1 year in children has been shown to decrease incidence of pulmonary exacerbations [14].
-A recent large study demonstrated significantly improved pulmonary function with change in nutritional strategies form restricted fat to high calorie high fat nutrition [5].
-Behavioral therapies, gastrostomy feeding and parenteral nutrition are the different modes that have been utilized to improve nutritional status but improvement in pulmonary functions was demonstrated in the study with parenteral nutrition only [15-17].
-There is significant scope for aggressive dietary interventions to improve nutritional and pulmonary health in our cohort.
+Worsening of nutritional status at the beginning of the year is associated with pulmonary exacerbations in the following year in our cohort.
+Aggressive nutritional intervention for one year in children has been shown to decrease incidence of pulmonary exacerbations [14].
+A recent large study demonstrated significantly improved pulmonary function with change in nutritional strategies form restricted fat to high calorie-high fat nutrition [5].
+Behavioral therapies, gastrostomy feeding and parenteral